dfinity/http-gateway-release/README.md

-# DFINITY Internet Computer HTTP Gateway
+# DFINITY HTTP Gateway for the Internet Computer Protocol

 This repository builds a minimal, deterministic, and verifiable HTTP Gateway for the [Internet Computer Protocol (ICP)](https://internetcomputer.org), designed for deployment